DiligenceVault Data Processing Agreement

 Nature of the Processing

-Personal Data will be Processed in accordance with the Agreement (including this DPA) and may be subject to the following Processing activities:
+Personal Data will be Processed in accordance with the Agreement between the parties and/or the Terms and Conditions (including this DPA) and may be subject to the following Processing activities:

-1. Storage and other Processing necessary to provide, maintain and improve the Subscription Services provided to Customer; and/or
+- Storage and other Processing necessary to provide, maintain and improve the Services provided to User; and/or

-2. Disclosure in accordance with the Agreement (including this DPA) and/or as compelled by applicable laws.
+- Disclosure in accordance with the Agreement (including this DPA),Terms and Conditions and/or as compelled by applicable laws.

 Purpose of the transfer and further processing

-DiligenceVault will Process Personal Data as necessary to provide the Subscription Services pursuant to the Agreement, as further specified in the Order Form, and as further instructed by Customer in their use of the Subscription Services.
+DiligenceVault will Process Personal Data as necessary to provide the Services pursuant to the Agreement between the parties and/or the Terms and Conditions, or as further specified in the Order Form, and as further instructed by Customer in their use of the Services.

 Period for which Personal Data will be retained

-Subject to the ‘Data Deletion’ section of this DPA, we will Process Personal Data for the duration of the Agreement, unless otherwise agreed in writing.
+Subject to the ‘Data Deletion’ section of this DPA, DiligenceVault will Process Personal Data for the duration of the Agreement, unless otherwise agreed in writing.

 For the purposes of the Standard Contractual Clauses, the supervisory authority that will act as competent supervisory authority will be determined in accordance with GDPR.